 Professor Ray Zwicker

-Professor Ray Zwicker is an Eighth Degree Black Belt with the Canadian Ninja Jiu-Jitsu Black Belt Fellowship (CNJJBBF) and since February 2007, serves as Chairman of the four-member Board of Directors.
+Professor Ray Zwicker is an Eighth Degree Black Belt with the Canadian Ninja Jiu-Jitsu Black Belt Fellowship (CNJJBBF) and Chairman of the four-member Board of Directors.
 As the Senior Instructor of Kali-Jitsu he conducts the advanced curriculum of unarmed and weapon training for Fellowship Black Belts.